 For the oats, we suggest using Ready Brek as it’s already finely milled which gives the pancakes a nicer texture.
 If you only have normal porridge oats then you can just blitz these in a food processor for the same effect.

 We also find they are much easier to make in a non-stick frying pan!

-How do you know when the Oat Pancakes are cooked?
+How do I know when these Oat Pancakes are cooked?

 Standard advice here in the UK is to cook food until it has reached 70°C and stayed at that temperature for 2 minutes.
 This is to keep your family safe.

-How long can you keep Oat Pancakes in the fridge?
+How long can you keep these Oat Pancakes in the fridge?

-If you allow any left overs to cool, make sure to refrigerate in a container with a lid and chill.
-You can keep leftovers in the fridge for approximately 3 days or so.
+If you allow any leftovers to cool, make sure to refrigerate in a container with a lid and chill.
+You can keep leftovers of Oat Pancakes in the fridge for approximately 3 days or so.